 We are sad to report that Mr. Whitney passed away in November 2016.

-For the media: To talk with a Sharp expert about hospice care, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org or 858-499-3052.
+For the media: To talk with a Sharp expert about hospice care or the We Honor Veterans program, contact Erica Carlson, senior public relations specialist, at email@example.com.